 For information about the treatments listed below, see the Treatment Option Overview section.

-Standard treatment of recurrent or hormone-resistant prostate cancer may include the following:
+Treatment of recurrent hormone-sensitive or hormone-resistant prostate cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For more information from the National Cancer Institute about prostate cancer, see the following:
+For more information from the National Cancer Institute about prostate cancer, see:

 For general cancer information and other resources from the National Cancer Institute, visit: